mbforbes/website-3/posts/writing/travel/2022-scotland-roadtrip-skye.md

 travel_end: 2022-08-10
 image: /assets/posts/2022-scotland/24-hp-train.moz80.jpg
 customexcerpt: Isle of Skye is one of those places that is dramatic when you're there but totally doesn't photograph well.
 I have never been anywhere like it.
-attributions: Code to make the city maps is based off of [marceloprates/prettymaps](https://github.com/marceloprates/prettymaps/).
+attributions: The custom animated maps use map tiles by [Stamen Design](http://maps.stamen.com/) (CC BY 3.0), hosted by [Stadia Maps](https://stadiamaps.com/).
+Country outline data from [DataHub](https://datahub.io/core/geo-countries) (PDDL), originally by [Natural Earth](https://www.naturalearthdata.com/) (public domain).
+Code to make the city maps is based off of [marceloprates/prettymaps](https://github.com/marceloprates/prettymaps/).
 Data for all maps &copy; OpenStreetMap contributors (ODbL).
 ---

 <!-- Image graveyard: